 - The placenta is blocking the cervix (placenta previa)

 - Your baby is lying buttocks first (breech) or sideways (transverse lie)

 - You have an active genital herpes infection

 A C-section includes an abdominal incision and a uterine incision.
-After the abdominal incision, the doctor will make an incision in your uterus.
+After the abdominal incision, the health care provider will make an incision in the uterus.
 Low transverse incisions are the most common (top left).